wearvr/pimax-vr-unity-sdk-instructions/README.md

 You will require the following in order to develop a Pimax application:

-A compatible version of Unity (based on Vive SDK requirements):
+A compatible version of Unity:
-> TODO: Consider confirming with Pimax to get more accurate specs
 * Unity3D version 5.6 and above are supported.

 A Pimax device: